Tremblau History, Family Crest & Coats of Arms

 By the 15th century the family again branched to Burgundy and settled in Geneva by 1620.
 Another branch was formed in Picardy, Bourgogne.
 One of the family's descendants was Abraham Trembley, who was a Swiss Naturalist during the 1700's and wrote "Mémoires pour sévir à l'histoire de polypes d'eau douce à bras en forme de cornes", in 1774.

 Pierre Tremblay, son of Philibert and Jehanne (neé Coignet), was a farmer that arrived in Canada in 1647.
 Pierre married Ozanne-Jeanne Achon on 2nd October 1657.

 Early History of the Tremblau family

-Another 231 words (16 lines of text) covering the years 1066, 1400, 1620, 1700, and 1774 are included under the topic Early Tremblau History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tremblau research.
+Another 21 words (2 lines of text) covering the years 1066, 1400, 1620, 1700, and 1774 are included under the topic Early Tremblau History in all our PDF Extended History products and printed products wherever possible.

 Tremblau Spelling Variations

 History has changed the spelling of most surnames.
 During the early development of the French language in the Middle Ages, a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 Some variables were adopted by different branches of the family name.
 Hence, there spelling variations of the name Tremblau, some of which include Tremblay, Tremblai, Tremblaie, Tremblé, Tremblés, Tremblée, Tremblait, Tremblett, Tremblais, Tremblaies, Tremley and many more.